robbert-vdh/yabridge/README.md

 The easiest way to get up and running is through [yabridgectl](https://github.com/robbert-vdh/yabridge/tree/master/tools/yabridgectl).
 Yabridgectl is already included in the archives downloaded from GitHub's releases page.
-If you're u sing Arch or Manjaro, then you can install it using the AUR package corresponding to your installed version of yabridge ([yabridgectl](https://aur.archlinux.org/packages/yabridgectl/), [yabridgectl-git](https://aur.archlinux.org/packages/yabridgectl-git/), and it's
+If you're using Arch or Manjaro, then you can install it using the AUR package corresponding to your installed version of yabridge ([yabridgectl](https://aur.archlinux.org/packages/yabridgectl/), [yabridgectl-git](https://aur.archlinux.org/packages/yabridgectl-git/), and it's